 What level is the course and do I need any particular skills?

-The course is suitable for anyone new to or wishing to improve leading, working with or training groups/teams.
+The course is suitable for anyone (team managers, those in helping/theraputic professions, volunteer group leaders etc.) working with groups; whether new to or wishing to improve leading/facilitating groups/teams.
 We all have a wealth of experience of groups because we grow up in them: family, school etc. However no specific experience of facilitating groups is needed in order to attend.